devosoft/Empirical/doc/library/prefab/prefab.rst

 CommentBox
 ~~~~~~~~~~
 A CommentBox is a simple grey comment bubble.
-Content can be added to it using
+Content can be added to it using :code:`AddContent()`.
-the AddContent method.
-If there is data you only want to be visible on mobile
+If there is data you only want to be visible on mobile devices, use :code:`AddMobileContent()`.
-devices, used the AddMobileContent method.

-Since this class inherits from web::Div, you can set styling and attributes
+Since this class inherits from :code:`web::Div`, you can set styling and attributes with :code:`SetCSS()` and :code:`SetAttr()` respectively.
-with SetCSS and SetAttr respectively.
-You can also stream your CommentBox into other web
-components with the << operator.
+You can also stream your CommentBox into other web components with the :code:`<<` operator.

 Example:
 ********